georgetims96/megabus-deals/README.md

 # What I've Learned
 - This is my first TypeScript-only project.
 I learned how to set up tsconfig and tslint files to my desired specification.
 I also learned how to use Express in TypeScript.
+- I learned how to implement a basic caching system to reduce external API calls
+- I learned how to write my own middleware (i.e. implementing the caching system)